kerukuro/digestpp/README.md

 A: Cryptographic hash functions are always defined for a sequence of bytes.
 We support only those data types that can be unambiguosly converted to bytes (sequences of `char`, `signed char`, or `unsigned char`).
 Other data types should be converted to a sequence of bytes in non-ambiguous way before they can be hashed (eg wide strings could be encoded using UTF-8 or another encoding), which is beyond the scope of the library.

-Q: Since the output size has to be provided to the constructor, why there are separate hasher instances for `sha256` and `sha512` instead of one hasher with output size parameter: `sha2(256)` / `sha2(512)`?
+Q: Since the output size has to be provided to the constructor, why there are separate typedefs for `sha256` and `sha512` instead of one hasher with output size parameter: `sha2(256)` / `sha2(512)`?

 A: SHA-2 family of hash functions is special because SHA-512 can produce output of any size up to 512 bits (SHA-512/t), e.g. `sha512(256)` will calculate SHA-512/256.
 The resulting hash is different from SHA-256, but has the same length.
 Thus SHA-512 is an independent hash function supporting variable output sizes.
 On the other hand, the 32-bit version of SHA-2 is only defined for 224-bit and 256-bit outputs, and they are widely known as SHA-224 and SHA-256.
-We decided to use different hasher instances for SHA-224 and SHA-256 because requiring users to use `sha256(224)` for getting SHA-224 digests would be confusing.
+We decided to use different typedefs for SHA-224 and SHA-256 because requiring users to use `sha256(224)` for getting SHA-224 digests would be confusing.
 Internally all SHA-2 functions are implemented using one template class.

-Q: Why there are separate hasher instances for `skein256`, `skein512` and `skein1024` instead of one hasher with output size parameter: `skein(256)` / `skein(512)` / `skein(1024)`?
+Q: Why there are separate typedefs for `skein256`, `skein512` and `skein1024` instead of one hasher with output size parameter: `skein(256)` / `skein(512)` / `skein(1024)`?

 A: Skein256, Skein512 and Skein1024 are different algorithms.
 Each of them can produce digests of any size.
 The outputs are unrelated, e.g. `skein256(256)` != `skein512(256)` != `skein1024(256)`.
 Internally all Skein variants are implemented using one template class.

-Q: Why there are so many instances for BLAKE2 hash function?
+Q: Why there are so many typedefs for BLAKE2 hash function?

 A: BLAKE2 has many variants that produce incompatible digests for the same output sizes.
-We support different variants via different hasher instances.
+We support different variants via different typedef.
 For the 512-bit version, `blake2b` is the oldest algorithm which can produce digests of any size up to 512 bits. `blake2xb` can be used to produce larger digests but requires the output size to be known in advance; it can't be merged with `blake2b` because their output are different for the same digest sizes. `blake2xb_xof` can be used in XOF mode when the output size is not known in advance.
 Then there is a 256-bit version `blake2s` which supports all this variants as well.
 Internally all BLAKE2 variants are implemented using one template class.

 ## Known limitations